rukor/I-D/httpbis-tcp/draft.md

     net.ipv4.tcp_tw_reuse = 1

-## TCP SYN flood handling

-TCP SYN Flood mitigations {{RFC4987}} are necessary and there will be thresholds to tweak.

 ## Give the the TCP stack enough memory

 Systems meant to handle and serve a huge number of TCP connections at high